commonsguy/cw-omnibus/README.markdown

 ## Using in Android Studio

-Most of the projects should have a `build.gradle` file suitable for importing the project into Android Studio.
+All of the projects should have a `build.gradle` file suitable for importing the project into Android Studio.
 Note, though, that you may need to adjust the `compileSdkVersion` in `build.gradle` if it requests an SDK that you have not downloaded and do not wish to download.
-Similarly, you may need to adjust the `buildToolsVersion` value to refer to a version of the "Build-tools" that you have downloaded from the SDK Manager.
+Similarly, you may need to adjust the `buildToolsVersion` value to refer to a version of the build tools that you have downloaded from the SDK Manager.

 The samples also have stub Gradle wrapper files, enough to allow for